Thrunton Trail Association

 and plan the build.

-With regards to trail building, there are a few
+With regards to trail maintenance, there are a few

 things we need to ensure we do or don’t do.